Net Zero Task Force Minutes 14th February 2020. Download a PDF version of the minutes here.

 ACTION: Emily to start a list of potential Citizen’s Assembly witnesses and Task Force to notify Emily of ideas over the coming weeks.

-2) Chairs of hearings gave short summary presentations to highlight (i) key findings from the hearings; (ii) consistencies or differences with the GHG projections related to each hearing topic in the Net Zero Devon report; (iii) particular change options and/or ‘hard choices’ that could be implemented to drive ambitious emissions cuts (iv) any further information required.
+To highlight (i) key findings from the hearings; (ii) consistencies or differences with the GHG projections related to each hearing topic in the Net Zero Devon report; (iii) particular change options and/or ‘hard choices’ that could be implemented to drive ambitious emissions cuts (iv) any further information required

 a) 10:10 Food, Land and Sea: I & II (Gill and Laura)